PsychlytxTD/tim_data_science_website/content/psychology_landing/slider.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "Effective Psychology" content = "Schedule a session." align = "center"  # Choose `center`, `left`, or `right`.
+  title = "Effective Psychology" content = "Compassionate and effective care on the Mornington Peninsula" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).